DartFrog3/Lunar-Lander-Camera-and-DQN/README.md

 # Lunar-Lander-Camera-and-DQN
-Solving the Lunar Lander Problem by applying a Convolutional Neural Net (CNN) for vision-based state estimation coupled with DQN models for control.
+Experiments in solving the Lunar Lander Problem by applying a Convolutional Neural Net (CNN) for vision-based state estimation with coupled and decoupled DQN models for control.